obsiwitch/obsiwitch/public/posts/01_android_3button.md

 $ reboot
 ```

-To restore the default behaviour, you can simply re-enable the Quickstep
+To restore the default behaviour, you can re-enable the Quickstep launcher
-launcher through the GUI (`Settings -> Apps`) or run `pm enable
+through the GUI (`Settings -> Apps`) or run `pm enable com.android.launcher3` in
-com.android.launcher3` in an ADB remote shell and then reboot your phone.
+an ADB remote shell and then reboot your phone.